mklosterboer/dotfiles/README.md

-# forkmantis's take on Greg's Dotfiles
+# Michael's take on forkmantis's take on Greg's Dotfiles
 **Dotfile Management for the Obsessive Compulsive**

 Dotfiles are files that contain configuration settings in Unix (and variant) systems.
 They usually have names that start with a dot (such as `.bashrc` and `.gitconfig`).
 Since the name begins with a dot (full stop), they are treated as hidden files.
-For guys that like to sharpen the saw such as me, they contain some of the most valuable information on a computer.
+As I'm starting to venture into vim and more CLI based workflows, it was suggested to me to start keeping track of my dot files so I could carry them between machines.

 These are my dotfiles.